petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-spot-instances.md

 Azure Spot Instances allow you to take advantage of unused Azure capacity at a significant cost savings.
 By combining Spot Instances with standby pools in Virtual Machine Scale Sets, you can optimize costs while maintaining scalability.
 However, there are specific considerations and limitations when using Spot Instances with standby pools:

-- Standby pools only supports spot instances when used with scale sets configured to use 100% Spot Instances (not a mix of Spot and regular instances).
+- Standby pools only support spot instances when used with scale sets configured to use 100% Spot Instances (not a mix of Spot and regular instances).
-- Standby pools only supports spot instances when used with a scale set that has the spot eviction policy set as delete.
+- Standby pools only support spot instances when used with a scale set that has the spot eviction policy set as delete.
 Deallocate eviction policy is not currently supported.
 - Standby pools using spot instances cannot use a hibernated VM state.
 Only running and deallocated pool state are supported.

 This article explains how to configure and use Spot Instances with standby pools, including details about supported VM states and their behavior.